 - After that mix in the beans and 3/4 cup of tomatoes.
 Then season with some salt and cayenne pepper.

 - When everything is cooked, warm flour tortillas one at a time on both sides in a frying pan.

-- To sum up, place vegetable mixture on tortilla and top with shredded cheese and mashed avocado mixture.
+- To sum up, place vegetable mixture on tortilla and top with shredded cheese, mashed avocado mixture, and cilantro.

 Street Tacos Recipes: Refried Bean with Cucumber Salsa

 This would go great with Tasty Mexican Street Corn.
 Yum!